waffle-iron/pebbles/doc/pb-now-and-then.md

 # Overview

+## Surface

 - Web interface to resources provisioned in the cloud
 - System admins make blueprints, e.g. configurations
 - Users launch instances of blueprints
-- Instances are time limited
+- Instances are time limited, quota limited
 - Users are authenticated
 - Accounts
-    - can be added by admin
+    - can be added by admin (via activation email)
     - can come from HAKA

 ## Under the hood